 - Once on the road, a maximum of two motorcycles can ride side-by-side while traveling in a group.

 Once you have familiarized yourself with Washington's motorcycle laws, it is time to start organizing your trip.

 Remind all riders they should review their motorcycle insurance and if necessary, buy coverage.

-The state of Washington does not require motorcyclists to carry insurance.
-However, getting motorcycle insurance—especially before a big road trip—is in your best interest regardless of the state law.
+Effective July of 2019, Washington state requires motorcyclists to carry $25,000 in bodily injury and $10,000 in property damage liability insurance.
 Look at not only the basic coverage types, but also consider purchasing uninsured/underinsured motorist coverage, as well as medical payments coverage and roadside assistance.
 The latter can come in handy if you experience a breakdown or emergency and need help.

 Research your route.

 You want to pick a route that is suitable for the least experienced rider in your group to ensure everyone can safely complete the trip.
 Look for routes with good opportunities to stop for necessities such as gas, food, and restrooms.